Resident Policies and Regulations

 This Bedbugs Addendum (“Addendum”) is dated and effective as of the date on the Residential Apartment Lease – to which this Addendum is attached and made a part of (the “Lease”) and is made by and between Lessor and Resident for the Apartment at the Premises identified in the Lease.

-Residents have inspected the unit and are unaware of any bedbug infestation.
+Residents have inspected the unit and are unaware of any bed bug infestation.

-The resident attests that all furnishings and personal properties that will be moved into the premises will be free of bedbugs.
+The Resident attests that all furnishings and personal properties that will be moved into the premises will be free of bedbugs.

-Resident hereby agrees to prevent and control possible infestation by adhering to the below list of
+The Resident hereby agrees to prevent and control possible infestation by adhering to the below list of

 responsibilities:

 1. Check for hitch-hiking bedbugs.
-If you stay in a hotel or another home, inspect your clothing, luggage, shoes, and personal belongings for signs of bedbugs before re-entering your apartment.
-Check backpacks, shoes, and clothing after using public transportation or visiting theaters.
+If you stay in a hotel or another home, inspect your clothing, luggage, shoes, and personal belongings for signs of bedbugs before re-entering your Apartment.
+Check backpacks, shoes, and clothing after public transportation or visiting theaters.
 After guests visit, inspect beds, bedding, and upholstered furniture for signs of a bedbug infestation.

 • Residents shall report any problems immediately to Lessor.
 Even a few bedbugs can rapidly multiply to create a major infestation that can spread to other units.

-Placing all bedding, drapes, curtains and small rugs in bags for transport to laundry or dry cleaners; heavily infested mattresses are not salvageable and must be sealed in plastic and disposed of properly; empty dressers, night stands and closets; remove all items from floors; bag all clothing, shoes, boxes, toys, etc; bag and tightly seal washable and non-washable items separately; used bags must be disposed of properly; vacuum all floors, including inside closets; vacuum all furniture including inside drawers and nightstands; vacuum mattresses and box springs; carefully remove vacuum bags sealing them tightly in plastic and discarding of properly; wash all machine-washable bedding, drapes, and clothing (etc.) on the hottest water temperature and dry on the highest heat setting; take other items to the dry cleaner, making sure to inform the dry cleaner that the items are infested with bedbugs; discard any items that cannot be decontaminated; move furniture toward the center of the room so that technicians can easily treat carpet edges where bed bugs congregate, as well as walls and furniture surfaces; and be sure to leave easy access to closets.
+Placing all bedding, drapes, curtains and small rugs in bags for transport to laundry or dry cleaners; heavily infested mattresses are not salvageable and must be sealed in plastic and disposed of properly; empty dressers, night stands and closets; remove all items from floors; bag all clothing, shoes, boxes, toys, etc; bag and tightly seal washable and non-washable items separately; used bags must be disposed of properly; vacuum all floors, including inside closets; vacuum all furniture including inside drawers and nightstands; vacuum mattresses and box springs; carefully remove vacuum bags sealing them tightly in plastic and discarding of properly; wash all machine-washable bedding, drapes, and clothing (etc.) on the hottest water temperature and dry on the highest heat setting; take other items to the dry cleaner, making sure to inform the dry cleaner that the items are infested with bedbugs; discard any items that cannot be decontaminated; move furniture toward the center of the room so that technicians can quickly treat carpet edges where bed bugs congregate, as well as walls and furniture surfaces; and be sure to leave easy access to closets.

 • Resident agrees to indemnify and hold the Lessor harmless from any actions, claims, losses, damages, and expenses, including but not limited to attorneys’ fees that Lessor may incur as a result of the negligence of the Resident(s) or any guest occupying or using the premises, and for all charges connected with detecting and eradicating the bedbugs.